ronakg/awesome-flickr-gallery-plugin/README.txt

 **Features:**

 * Fast and light - uses intelligent caching to load galleries instantly
+* Support for both Public and Private photos
 * Create multiple galleries with different parameters
 * Select Photos from your Flickr Photostream, a Photoset, a Gallery or a Group
 * 2 Powerful slideshow options with thumbnail slider navigation